zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-faq-debugging.md

 **What is Compile on Save ?**

-Compile on Save is a **TypeScript** option that   .
-To use it, make sure that **TypeScript** 2.0.3 was installed on your machine.
-The version can be verified by executing the following  command:
+Compile on Save is an option in VS **TypeScript** Project Properties that allows the developer to compile  `.ts` files when they are saved to disk.
+To use it, make sure that **TypeScript** 2.3.3 was installed on your machine.
+The version can be verified by executing the following  command.

 ```bash
 $>tsc -version
 ```
-Then, verify that when a **TypeScript** file is saved, that the following text is displayed in the bottom left corner of your the **Visual Studio** application.
+Then, verify that when a **TypeScript** file is saved, that the following text is displayed in the bottom left corner of the **Visual Studio** application.

 ![alt-text](../media/portalfx-ide-setup/ide-setup.png "CompileOnSaveVisualStudio")